NASA poised for historic Artemis I lunar launch from Florida

 The SLS represents the biggest new vertical launch system NASA has built since the Saturn V rockets flown during its Apollo moon program of the 1960s and 1970s.

-More than a decade in development with years of delays and billions of dollars in cost overruns, the SLS-Orion spacecraft so far has cost NASA at least $37 billion, including design, construction, testing and ground facilities.
-NASA Administrator Bill Nelson has called the Artemis program an "economic engine," noting that in 2019 alone, for example, it generated $14 billion in commerce and supported 70,000 American jobs.
+More than a decade in development with years of delays and billions of dollars in cost overruns, the SLS-Orion spacecraft so far has cost NASA at least US$37 billion (RM165 billion), including design, construction, testing and ground facilities.
+NASA Administrator Bill Nelson has called the Artemis programme an "economic engine," noting that in 2019 alone, for example, it generated US$14 billion (RM62.54 billion) in commerce and supported 70,000 American jobs.

 Congress has steadily increased NASA’s budget to include funds for Artemis.
-Among the greatest financial beneficiaries are the principal SLS and Orion contractors - Boeing Co (BA.N) and Lockheed Martin Corp (LMT.N), respectively.
+Among the greatest financial beneficiaries are the principal SLS and Orion contractors - Boeing Co and Lockheed Martin Corp, respectively.

 "Even with this delay and increased budget, it is doubtful that NASA will be landing humans on the moon by 2025, but if all goes well, it could happen in the next few years," Lori Garver, who served as NASA’s deputy administrator during the rocket’s conception, told Reuters.